The Science of Zen

 Stopping to Smell the Roses

 So far we have seen how Zen and meditation practice can reduce pervading discontent in our lives.
-But this is not he only story.
+But this is not the only part of the story.
 Zen does not just bring us from a state of distress to boring neutrality, it allows to see the vibrancy and compelling immediacy of life as it is in any particular moment.

 When we are ensnared by time-traveling and trance-like self-oriented thinking, we will often find ourselves just kind of drifting through life in a gray fog of escapism and day dreaming.
 We can get lost in the dreariness of daily routine and barely notice as life flies by.
 Have you ever caught yourself thinking something like, “Wait, Christmas is next month?
 Wasn’t it just Christmas?”.